View Document Text

 approaches including, but not limited to, negative/positive screening, systematic consideration, and

-inclusion of ESG factors, impact of investments structured to address specific environmental or social
+inclusion of qualitative factors, impact of investments structured to address specific environmental or

-problems, and/or innovative business models and/or financial structures designed to reach underserved
+social problems, and/or innovative business models and/or financial structures designed to reach

-populations.
-When investing “sustainably,” LNW seeks to achieve a measurable social or environmental
+underserved populations.
+When investing “sustainably,” LNW seeks to achieve a measurable social or

-outcome in addition to a competitive risk-adjusted financial return over a full market cycle (unless a client
+environmental outcome in addition to a competitive risk-adjusted financial return over a full market cycle

-has specifically stipulated the objective of investing for concessionary returns).
-For example, an investment
+(unless a client has specifically stipulated the objective of investing for concessionary returns).
+For example,

-in a low-income housing project might satisfy both client objectives.
-Impact investing carries the same risks
+an investment in a low-income housing project might satisfy both client objectives.
+Impact investing carries

-Consideration of ESG factors may affect the client’s exposure to certain companies, sectors, regions,
+Consideration of impact factors may affect the client’s exposure to certain companies, sectors, regions,

 countries or types of investments, which could negatively impact client performance depending on whether